wcjohnchen/capstoneProject3/README.md

 ## Methods

+1. The Data

+    The data was published by the Bureau of Transportation Statistics of the US Department of Transporation, and is available at: https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018.
+It contains total of 60+ million rows and 27 columns from 2009 to 2018.

 1. Exploratory Data Analysis

-    I. Extract data and identify features.

-    II.
-Clean and manipulate data

-    III.
-Plot distribution and determine correlations
+    Plot distribution and feature correlations.

 2. Modeling

     Recurrent neural network.
 LSTM models were implmented using Tensorflow-Keras.
 The representative summary of the neural network was shown on Table 1.
 Models have different number of bidirectional layers and LSTM units.
 Different optimizer learning rate and epochs were adjusted.

 3. Time Series

-    The averaged monthly dataset was split into train and test sets, 80:20.
+    The delayed departure time data was averaged monthly and split into train and test sets, 80:20.
 A sliding window of previous 66 months were used to predict future 24 months.
 Lag time = 1.
 Mean absolute percentage error (MAPE) was calculated on test predictions.

 ## Exploratory Data Analysis

-Overview.
-The dataset contains total of 60+ million rows and 27 columns from 2009 to 2018.

 Figure 1.
 Flight departure from 2009 to 2018.
 (A) Delayed and on-time departure.
 (B) Delayed departure and arrival.
 (C) Histogram of delayed time.
 (D) Averaged delayed time.